-- A Letter from Our Chairman
+4 A Letter from Our Chairman

-- 6 About NGAUS
+6 About NGAUS

-- 8 NGAUS Legislative Team
+8 NGAUS Legislative Team

-- The Guard in the Federal Budget
+10 The Guard in the Federal Budget

-- Resolutions Timeline
+12 Resolutions Timeline

-- Army Resolutions
+14 Army Resolutions

-- Air Resolutions
+28 Air Resolutions

-- Joint Resolutions
+64 Joint Resolutions

-- NGAUS Board of Directors
+20 NGAUS Board of Directors

-- 118 NGAUS Areas
+22 NGAUS Areas

-- Area Directors
+24 Area Directors

-- NGAUS Staff
+26 NGAUS Staff

-On behalf of the nearly 45,000 members of the National Guard Association of the United States (NGAUS), it is my privilege to present the Fiscal Year 2021 Legislative Resolutions of our organization.
-Our mission to advocate for the National Guard in Congress has not changed since our formation in 1878, however the priorities of both the National Guard and NGAUS continues to change as the global threat environment evolves.
+On behalf of the nearly 45,000 members of the National Guard Association of the United States (NGAUS), it is my privilege to present the Fiscal Year 2022 Legislative Resolutions of our organization.
+Our mission to advocate for the National Guard has not changed since our founding in 1878, however the priorities of both the National Guard and NGAUS continue to change as the global threat environment evolves.